Jesse Thornburg

-Jesse Thornburg teaches entrepreneurship and business courses as well as mentoring students interested in becoming entrepreneurs.
-His background is in tech entrepreneurship and product design, specifically in the IT and energy sectors.
-He is co-founder of Grid Fruit, a software company focused on energy efficiency, data science, and monitoring, where he has served as CEO and COO.
-He has more than 12 years of experience working with startup companies and early-stage entrepreneurs.
-He received two BS degrees from MIT in mechanical engineering and comparative media studies.
+Jesse Thornburg researches microgrids and automation while teaching courses in electrical engineering and entrepreneurship.
+He enjoys mentoring students and alumni as they become tech entrepreneurs.
+His background is in entrepreneurship and product design, specifically in the automation and energy sectors.
+He is co-founder of Grid Fruit, a software company focused on automated controls, energy efficiency, and data science, where he has served as CEO and COO.
+He has more than 13 years of experience working with startup companies and early-stage entrepreneurs.
+He received two SB degrees from MIT in mechanical engineering and media.

-He led power generation and water purification projects in Rwanda and DR Congo for more than two years before completing MS and Ph.D. degrees at Carnegie Mellon University in electrical and computer engineering.
-He was the founding director of the WIN Center for Entrepreneurship and Business and head of Engineering Programs at Samarkand International University of Technology (SIUT) in Uzbekistan.
+He led power generation and water purification projects in Rwanda and DR Congo for two years before completing MS and PhD degrees at Carnegie Mellon University in electrical and computer engineering.
+He was the founding director of the WIN Center for Entrepreneurship and Head of Engineering Programs at Samarkand International University of Technology (SIUT) in Uzbekistan.

 Ph.D., Electrical and Computer Engineering, Carnegie Mellon University